Senior Companion Program: What You Need to Know

 - Be willing to accept companion services

-Those requesting a Senior Companion should contact their local program directly.
-Most organizations provide online forms, dedicated phone lines, or email addresses for service requests.
+Contact your local program directly to request a Senior Companion.
+Most organizations have online forms, dedicated phone lines, or email addresses for service requests.

 - Travel and meal reimbursements